-The New Mexico Children, Youth and Families Department (CYFD)

-oversees the state's child welfare services.
-The Lead Agency's coordination goal is to work closely with the Protective Services agency to provide child care services to families who are deemed at-risk of returned to their custody by CYFD, and to young adults transitioning out of CYFD custody who have a child(ren).
+The New Mexico Children, Youth and Families Department (CYFD) oversees the state's child welfare services.
+The Lead Agency's coordination goal is to work closely with the Protective Services agency to provide child care services to families who are deemed at-risk of Protective Services involvement, have recently had their child(ren) returned to their custody by CYFD, and to young adults transitioning out of CYFD custody who have a child(ren).
 The coordination and process involved the design and implementation of the At-Risk Child Care program.
-In addition, the Lead Agency partners with CYFD through the home visiting program to provide primary prevention services, through a streamlined referral process to provide early intervention for families who have been identified as at risk.
+In addition, the Lead Agency partners with CYFD through thehome visiting program to provide primary prevention services, through a streamlined referral process to provide early intervention for families who have been identified as at risk.
 In some cases home visitors are part of CYFD family-centered meetings for more intensive intervention services.
 Home Visiting is a prevention strategy used to support pregnant mothers and new parents to promote infant and child well-being, foster educational development and school readiness, and prevent child abuse and neglect.
-One result of agency and community collaboration was the development of a comprehensive Statewide Infant Early Childhood Mental Health Consultation Report and Three-Year Plan.
+One result of agency and community collaboration was the development of a comprehensive Statewide Infant Early Childhood Mental Health Consultation (IECMH) Report and Three-Year Plan.
 With the involvement of child welfare and health care professionals, six goals were identified to expand the infant mental health workforce.
-Those goals are: (1) Develop a model of IECMH consultation that draws on exiting frameworks, knowledge, and expertise within the broader early childhood system; (2) Commit to equity and diversity informed practices in the planning and implementation for infant and early childhood health consultation; (3) Build the capacity of the early childhood mental health workforce to provide consultation by developing an integrated and sustainable IECMH consultation training system; (4) Develop an equitable and stable funding model that supports implementations of statewide IECMH consultation; (5) Develop the infrastructure needed to support and scale IECMH consultation; and (6) Develop an implementation and impact evaluation using a mixed methods design (e.g. qualitative and quantitative).
+Those goals are: (1) develop a model of IECMH consultation that draws on exiting frameworks, knowledge, and expertise within the broader early childhood system; (2) commit to equity and diversity informed practices in the planning and implementation for infant and early childhood health consultation; (3) build the capacity of the early childhood mental health workforce to provide consultation by developing an integrated and sustainable IECMH consultation training system; (4) develop an equitable and stable funding model that supports implementations of statewide IECMH consultation; (5) develop the infrastructure needed to support and scale IECMH consultation; and (6) develop an implementation and impact evaluation using a mixed methods design (e.g., qualitative and quantitative).